jneitman/McDonalds-Menu-PCA-Clustering-and-Predicting/README.md

 2. Hierarchical clustering
 3. K-mean clustering
 4. Cross-validation and double cross-validation of SVC and SVM
-5. Fitting all data to selected model
+5. Fitting data to best model and predicting categories of future items